 It is uplifting and speaks of God’s lovingkindness and faithfulness during our trials and difficulties.

-1. Paul acknowledged that the Lord stood by his side and strengthened him though all had forsaken him in his hour of intense trial.
+- Paul acknowledged that the Lord stood by his side and strengthened him, even though all had forsaken him in his hour of intense trial.

-7. The Lord had not only strengthened Paul to preach the Gospel, but He also rescued him “from the lion’s mouth.”
+- The Lord strengthened Paul to preach the Gospel and rescued him “from the lion’s mouth.”
 That is the verdict of death by Roman judgment from Nero.

 IV.
 FINAL GREETINGS: